The Obama Years

 This gun was purchased from an individual for $500.
 It was as-new in the box.
 The manufacturer stated that these guns required 100 rounds to break in.

 The Cowboy Defender is a powerful shooter in a compact, classic design.
 Its 3″ barrel is chambered for .45 Long Colt and 2.5” .410 shot shells.
 My local gun store special ordered this one for me.
 I paid $500 tax and all for it.
 I bought this gun for its ability to shoot .410 shotgun rounds.
 I have a quarter-mile walking trail on my property and routinely carry this one in a shoulder holster.

 The CSA45 from Flint River Armory is purpose-designed to be the most effective .45ACP personal defense weapon ever made.
 This pistol carbine platform is designed for: Accuracy – Strength – Reliability …and made 100% in the USA.
 Every pin, spring, and component of the CSA45 is made in the United States, and mostly made in the State of Alabama.
-A friend of mine was involved in the start-up of this company and I pre-ordered one two years before it was built for $1,500.
+A friend of mine was involved in the start-up of this company and I ordered one two years before it was built for $1,500 pre-paid.

-Almost every reader must be thinking at this point, that I paid TOP DOLLAR for every purchase I made during that eight period.
+Almost every reader must be thinking at this point, that I paid TOP DOLLAR for every purchase I made during that eight-year period.
 Believe me, I feel like I did too.
 Three of the five purchases were at a new local gun store across the street from my office and I really wanted to support the business.
 And the carbine, well I think they are selling for $995 now, but I wanted to support my friend getting his business started.